cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 ### Motivation

-Software debloating has been fundamentally used to remove vulnerable code by eliminating the unnecessary parts of the code [1, 3].
+Software debloating has been fundamentally used to remove vulnerabilties by eliminating the unnecessary parts of the code [1, 3].
-In this context, the benefits of debloating for security are a side effect of removing code (i.e., less code leads to fewer bugs and vulnerabilities).
+In this context, the benefits of debloating for security are a side effect of removing code (i.e., less code potentially leads to fewer bugs and vulnerabilities).

 Existing software vulnerability assessment tools allow finding critical security bugs and provide feedback to developers using static analysis  (e.g., [Snyk](https://snyk.io/), [Dependabot](https://dependabot.com/)).
 These tools facilitate the localization of the vulnerable portions of code in the analyzed repository [2].
 However, developers lack a broader knowledge of what parts of their codebase are actually affected by the vulnerable code.